- Part 2

 Most organizations are the result of historical developments, all elements of the organization change over time, thus all organizations have to be adjusted continuously.

-Each organization consists of a set-up of workplaces and of at least one product flow.
+Each organization consists of a set-up of workplaces and of a product flow.

-Set-up: An organization is a set-up of two - or many more - workplaces. - (If there's only one workplace no organization is needed).
+Set-up: An organization is a set-up of two - or many more - workplaces. - If there's only one workplace no organization is needed, it would be a simple input-output system.

-The goal of every organization is manufacturing one - or many - products by divided labor.
+An organization is set up to manufacture one or many different products by divided labor.

-A workplace is made up of one person and one or more (machine-) tools.
-A site or a place must also be assigned - it may be moving (e. g. airline pilot).
+A workplace is made up of one person plus (machine-) tools.
+A workplace has a site, the site may be fixed or it may be moving e. g. workplace airplane cockpit (person: pilot, tool: airplane).

 The product of an organization is the object, component or the service delivered